 Any activity found under Payment Success indicates a successful payment by a customer.
-This can be via the API, admin UI, or Billing Portal.
+This can be via the API, application, or Billing Portal.
 Here is an example of the information found under Payment Success:

 Clicking the Subscriber’s name will bring you to their Subscription entry.
 Selecting the payment amount will bring you to the transaction record.
 Example below:

 Any activity found under Payment Failure indicates that an attempt was made to process a card on file at the gateway.
 A payment can fail for a number of reasons.
 Please see our FAQ on Why credit card charges fail.